Help map Crusader Bug in Tasmania

 Beechford north east Tasmania with locations where crusader bug occurs marked in blue.
 Sites further east or west have not been surveyed. (map Simon Fearn)

 For further information or to report suspect crusader bug please contact us using one of the methods set out below.
-If you are reporting crusader bug sightings please include location and date and if possible attaching an image.
+If you are reporting crusader bug sightings please include location and date and if possible attach an image.

 Queen Victoria Museum